d-krupke/cpsat-primer/README.md

 ### Exchangeable Objective

-In the real world, objectives are often not clearly defined.
-There are typically multiple objectives with varying priorities, making it challenging to combine them.
-Consider the Knapsack problem as an example of a logistics problem where we aim to transport as many valuable goods as possible in a single trip.
-Given the values and weights of the goods, the primary objective is to maximize the value of the packed goods.
-After computing the solution and presenting it, you might be informed that although the solution provides significant value, it also fills the truck completely.
-You might then be asked to find a solution of similar value that reduces the truck's load, accepting a 5% decrease in value for a visibly reduced load.
+In real-world scenarios, objectives are often not clearly defined.
+Typically, there are multiple objectives with different priorities, making it challenging to combine them.
+Consider the Knapsack problem, representing a logistics issue where we aim to transport the maximum value of goods in a single trip.
+Given the values and weights of the goods, our primary objective is to maximize the packed goods' value.
+However, after computing and presenting the solution, we might be asked to find an alternative solution that does not fill the truck as much, even if it means accepting up to a 5% decrease in value.

-To address this, we can optimize in two rounds: first, we maximize the value under the weight constraint.
-Then, we add a constraint requiring the value to be at least 95% of the initial solution's value and change the objective to minimize the weight.
-This process can continue through multiple rounds, exploring the Pareto front of the two objectives.
-Such problems can become more complex than this straightforward example.
+To handle this, we can optimize in two phases.
+First, we maximize the value under the weight constraint.
+Next, we add a constraint that the value must be at least 95% of the initial solution's value and change the objective to minimize the weight.
+This iterative process can continue through multiple phases, exploring the Pareto front of the two objectives.
+More complex problems can be tackled using similar approaches.

-A challenge with this approach is avoiding the creation of multiple models and starting from scratch for each round.
-Since we already have a solution close to the new one, we want to use it as a starting point.
-This technique, called warm-starting, is common in optimization and can significantly reduce the time needed to find a solution.
-Additionally, not having to rebuild the model can improve code readability and performance.
+A challenge with this method is avoiding the creation of multiple models and restarting from scratch in each phase.
+Since we have a solution close to the new one, we can use it as a starting point.
+This technique, known as warm-starting, is common in optimization and significantly reduces the time needed to find a solution.
+Additionally, reusing the model can improve code readability and performance.

-The following code demonstrates how to extend the previous solver class to support exchangeable objectives.
+The following code demonstrates how to extend a solver class to support exchangeable objectives.
 It includes fixing the current objective value to prevent degeneration and using the current solution as a hint.

 ```python
 class MultiObjectiveKnapsackSolver: